Historic Richmond Town: History

-The creation of the museum site at Historic Richmond Town was the result of efforts by many Staten Islanders, led by local historians and preservationists: Loring McMillen, William T. Davis and local banker David L. Decker.
-Fueled by the same depression-era passion for historic preservation which resulted in the creation of Colonial Williamsburg, these men wanted to create a testament to Staten Island's rich history in an era of rapid development and urban sprawl.
+The creation of the museum site at Historic Richmond Town was the result of efforts by many Staten Islanders, led by local historians and preservationists: Loring McMillen, William T. Davis, and local banker David L. Decker.
+Fueled by the same Depression-era passion for historic preservation that resulted in the creation of Colonial Williamsburg, these men wanted to create a testament to Staten Island's rich history in an era of rapid development and urban sprawl.

 Established in 1958, Historic Richmond Town is a joint project of the Staten Island Historical Society, an independent nonprofit cultural organization, and the City of New York, which owns the land and the buildings and supports part of its operations with public funds from the Department of Cultural Affairs.

-On June 30, 2020 the Board of the Staten Island Historical Society elected Laura Gentile as board director and president, selecting a woman to lead the organization for the second time in its 164 year history.
+On June 30, 2020, the Board of the Staten Island Historical Society elected Laura Gentile as board director and president, selecting a woman to lead the organization for the second time in its 164-year history.
 The previous woman was Edna Hayes, who served as president from 1978 to 1989.

 Current setting

 The main campus of Historic Richmond Town occupies 25 acre of a 100 acre site with 15 restored buildings, offering the opportunity to experience the lifestyle of a 300-year-old community.
-The two churches located outside the museum site are St. Andrew's Episcopal and St. Patrick's RC.
-A third church, the Reformed Dutch Church of Richmond was demolished.
+The two churches located outside the museum site are St. Andrew's Episcopal and St. Patrick's Church.
+A third church, the Reformed Dutch Church of Richmond, was demolished.
 Mount Richmond Cemetery, operated by the Hebrew Free Burial Association, is also adjacent to the site.